jdtheiss/pebl/README.txt

   Created by Justin Theiss

-sawa_getfield
+sawa_getfield.m
   [values, tags, reps] = sawa_getfield(A, irep, itag);
   Gets values, tags, and reps (string representations) of structures or objects

   Inputs:
-  A - array, object, or cell array irep - input string representation of array A itag - input regular expression of a tag or component of array A that you want to return (default is '.$'). if itag = '', all values will be returned.
+  A - array, object, or cell array (does not work for numeric handles) irep - input string representation of array A itag - input regular expression of a tag or component of array A that you want to return (default is '.$'). if itag = '', all values will be returned. refs - (optional) number of times a field tag can be referenced before stopping (see Note2). default is 1

   Outputs:
   values - the returned values from each getfield(A,itag)